Missouri Tax Research Independent · Non-partisan · Updated April 17, 2026

 Good Jobs First — data center subsidy analysis

-Missouri Independent and Missouri legislative records — House vote and sponsor information
+Missouri Independent and Missouri legislative records — House and Senate vote records, sponsor information, committee debate (March–April 2026)

-Missouri Office of Administration — revenue shortfall projections
+Missouri Office of Administration — revenue shortfall projections; official fiscal notes on HJR 173/174

 Missouri Department of Economic Development — data center sales tax exemption program records